foxdog05000/serina/README.md

 If you need a different version, please follow the _development_ instructions to make your own build from the source code

+## Usage
+Serina allows you to create translations for each language, you can access the different languages by clicking on their map in the languages list.

+### Create translation for a language
+In order to add a new translation for a language, simply enter the code of that language (2 letters) in the add-in form and validate.
+The translation for this new language is available in the list of languages.

+Each translation can be downloaded in json format from the list of languages.

+### Edit translation

+[...]

+### Parameters

+The settings allow you to modify the app according to your preferences.
+A "About" section is also present to get details about the application.

+#### Basic parameters
+- The format of the language list (in map list or list)
+- The language of the application (EN or FR for the moment)

+#### Advanced parameters
+- Custom location of translation files (Available in version 0.3)

+#### Others parameters
+- The theme of the application

 ## Development
 If you want to contribute to Serina, create a new different version of Serina, or compile it from source code, follow these instructions.